hankhank10/loglink-docs/docs/setup-plugin.md

 ## Download methods

-### Via the LogSeq marketplace

-While the plugin is in alpha, the plugin is not yet available from the marketplace.

 ### Download from Logseq Marketplace

 Go to the **Logseq Plugin Marketplace** in the desktop app and search for LogLink.
 Click on the plugin and then click the "Install" button.